-The biggest advantage of hormonal birth control is a fairly obvious one — when used properly, it almost completely prevents you from becoming pregnant from vaginal sex.
+The biggest advantage of hormonal birth control is a fairly obvious one — when used properly, it drastically reduces your odds of getting pregnant from vaginal sex.
 Beyond this, the benefits of the birth control pill are surprisingly vast.

 From clearing up acne-prone skin to making your period shorter, many women notice advantages beyond pregnancy prevention in the weeks and months after they start taking the pill.